 I understand the restrictions on the grand jury secrecy obligations of this appointment as a Special Assistant to the United States Attorney and do hereby certify that I will adhere to the requirements contained in this letter.

 The use of agency attorneys as Special Assistants before the grand jury has been upheld by the courts.
 See United States v.
 Wencke, 604 F.2d 607 (9th Cir.
 1979); United States v.
 Birdman, 602 F.2d 547 (3d Cir.
 1979); In re Perlin, 589 F.2d 260 (7th Cir.
 1978).
 The United States Attorney or Departmental attorney with responsibility for the case retains full responsibility, notwithstanding the participation of government attorneys from other agencies.

 9-11.244 - Presence of an Interpreter

 Attorneys for the government should ensure that any interpreter used in a grand jury proceeding is aware of his or her secrecy obligation, and that the interpreter has received the necessary security clearance and has been properly sworn.

 9-11.250 - Disclosure of matters occurring before the grand jury to Department of Justice attorneys and Assistant United States Attorneys

 Disclosure of materials covered by Federal Rule of Criminal Procedure 6(e) may be made without a court order "to an attorney for the government for use in the performance of such attorney's duty."
 See Fed.
 R. Crim.
 P. 6(e)(3)(A)(i).
 "Attorney for the government" is defined in Fed.
 R. Crim.
 P. 1(b)(1).
-See discussion of United States v.
+Further guidance on the definition of “attorney for the government,” derived from the decision in United States v.
 Forman, 71 F.3d 1214 (6th Cir.
-1996) in the Criminal Resource Manual at 156.
+1996), is available to Department attorneys.

 9-11.254 - Guidelines for Handling Documents Obtained by the Grand Jury